Mon – Sun: 24/7 Plumbing

 (03) 9122 8652

-Corrosion can cause major pipe damage in plumbing systems if not addressed.
-Pipe corrosion leads to rust, scale build-up, leaks and contamination issues in the water supply and plumbing system.
+If not addressed, corrosion can cause major pipe damage in plumbing systems.
+Pipe corrosion leads to rust, scale build-up, leaks, and contamination issues in the water supply and plumbing system.

 Metal pipes like galvanised steel pipes are especially vulnerable to water corrosion and corrosion damage over time.
 Proactively using corrosion inhibitors and other preventive measures is key to avoiding costly repairs.